Flexible Workforce Development Fund - Now open

-- Phase 2 of the FWDF in 2020-21 is available to all SME employers in Scotland across the private, public and third sector.
+- FWDF in 2021-22 is available to all SME employers in Scotland across the private, public and third sector.
 Employers must be based or operate within Scotland.

 - For the purpose of the FWDF, an SME refers to any business with less than 250 employees.

 - Employers are required to provide evidence of their business status as part of their FWDF application to colleges or The Open University in Scotland.